joyent/conch-api/docs/modules/Conch::Controller::DeviceValidation.md

 This is useful for testing and evaluating experimental validations against a given device.

-Response uses the ValidationResults json schema.
+Response uses the LegacyValidationResults json schema.

 ### run\_validation\_plan